konrad-jamrozik/dotnet-lib/wikitools/README.md

 - Avoid classes, be it plain, `static`, `partial`, `abstract` or what not.
   - Instead: records
+- Avoid methods with no return value
+  - Allowed only when inside side-effectful block
 - Avoid side-effects
   - Allowed in well-known locations of:
     - System boundaries, interacting with external systems